nextcloud/documentation/admin_manual/configuration/custom_mount_config_gui.rst

 Configuring External Storage (GUI)
 ==================================

-The External Storage Support app enables you to mount external storage services and devices as secondary ownCloud storage devices.
+The External Storage Support application enables you to mount external storage services and devices as secondary ownCloud storage devices.
 You may also allow users to mount their own external storage services.